shymonk/django-datatable/readme.md

 * Build-in Column
   * Column
   * Link Column
-      > Renders value as an internal hyperlink to another page, such as UPDATE, DELETE.
+      > Renders value as an internal hyperlink to another page, such as update, delete.

       > **class table.LinkColumn(links=[]):**